The Hidden Wounds: Generational Trauma and The Mother Wound

 Generational Trauma & Family Patterns – Unresolved pain, survival behaviors, and limiting beliefs carried through family lines that shape how mothers and daughters relate to each other.

-Societal & Cultural Expectations – Pressures that teach women to suppress emotions, prioritize others, and sacrifice their own needs.
+Societal & Cultural Expectations – Pressures that teach women to suppress voice and emotions, prioritize others, and sacrifice their own needs.

 Gender Roles & Women’s Suppression – The historical burden placed on women to be caregivers, often at the expense of their own identity and emotional well-being.